-Mr Jade Hutchinson is an Early Career Researcher Fellow at CARR and Masters student at Department of Security Studies and Criminology at Macquarie University.
-His profile can be found here:
+Mr Jade Hutchinson is a masters student at Department of Security Studies and Criminology at Macquarie University.

 © Jade Hutchinson.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).

 This post was originally hosted by CARR’s media partner, Rantt Media See the original post here.